 Over the past few decades, private equity has grown to represent a strong force in the economies of Europe and North America.
 It exerts substantial influence on many developed economies and long-term portfolios held by institutional investors.

 In general, there are three stages in a private equity investment; the initial transaction, the development of the portfolio company and the sale of the company.

 Investors in private equity are primarily large international institutions.
 Most of the funds raised come from public or private pension funds, fund-of-funds, life insurance companies, foundations and endowments or banks.
 However, smaller investors and individuals can also invest in private equity funds by way of listed vehicles or funds.

 Investors tend to invest in private equity because they seek higher returns and portfolio diversification.
 They are also keen to spread their risk as the correlation to public markets is limited, even if private equity can be cyclical.

 Private equity companies

-The private equity firms report back to their investors on a regular basis, usually quarterly, in accordance with established industry guidelines for reporting and valuation of portfolio companies.
+Private equity firms report back to their investors on a regular basis, usually quarterly, in accordance with established industry guidelines for reporting and valuation of portfolio companies.
 Regular communication in connection with new investments and/or divestments is also common as is an annual investor meeting.

-The investment opportunities typically arise from family businesses seeking new owners, spin-outs from larger corporations or from private equity funds that operate at an earlier stage in the value chain and have developed and financed the company as far as they can.
+Investment opportunities typically arise from family businesses seeking new owners, spin-outs from larger corporations or from private equity funds that operate at an earlier stage in the value chain and have developed and financed the company as far as they can.
 Privatisations and public to private transactions of listed companies are other sources.